13.09.2013 — 28.02.2014Electric SpiritOne Man ShowAnselm Reyle

-Masterfully juggling between different styles and techniques, Reyle skillfully evades direct repetitions and creates his own lexicon, sometimes eclectic and perhaps kitsch, but absolutely relevant to our time.
-This lexicon is similar to the contemporary world with its superficiality and the triumph of brands and glamour – the world, where beauty and perfection of outer facades has become a total obsession, a social fetish.
+By juxtaposing precious materials and trash, Reyle creates work that is a witness to our time.
+It prompts reflection on the prevailing values of contemporary world consumer culture with its superficiality and the triumph of brands and glamour – a world where beauty and the perfection of external facades has become a total obsession, a social fetish.

 Born in Tubingen, Germany, in 1970, Anselm Reyle studied at the Staatliche Akademie der Bildenden Künste in Stuttgart and in Karlsruhe.
 Since 1997, he has been living and working in Berlin.
 Since 2009, he has held a post as professor at the Fine Arts Academy in Hamburg.